karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ```
 then you are importing the package `fmt` from the standard library.
 This means that all the stuff in the folder `<odin_compiler_dir>/core/fmt` will be available under the name `fmt`.

 If you want to have some different name for an import, then you can rename them when importing.
-This is common when importing the raylib bindings (a library for creating videos games):
+This is common when importing the raylib bindings (a library for creating video games):
 ```C
 import rl "vendor:raylib"
 ```